 Opportunity Oxford has three key components;

-- a two-week residential in Oxford in September, before term starts.
+- a two-week residential in Oxford in September, before term starts in October.

 What colleges and courses take part in Opportunity Oxford?